“Ignore the f’ing haters!”

 But there’s nuance here, and some notable implications.

 For starters, the reception I got wasn’t unique to me; it was standard for Hacker News and cliché across cynical communities.
 The canonical examples here are Drew Houston’s original Dropbox demo and Slashdot’s original iPod announcement:

 But there’s something to be said about actually listening to feedback and criticism, and not just blindly building in a vacuum, ignoring the world around you, right?

 So when I also shared JSON5 on the Node.js mailing list, the reception was notably more positive:

 (Even Ryan Dahl, creator of Node.js, chimed in with praise… just two years later. 😂)

-This was who mattered, so this feedback and validation kept me going.
+This was who mattered, so this was the feedback I considered and the validation that kept me going.

 This lesson applies broadly.